mxstbr/mxstbr.com/pages/blog/technical-hindsight-spectrum.md

 - ...use Next.js for the web app
 - ...leverage a more established database
 - ...use Prisma as the "ORM"
+- ...not build a WYSIWYG editor

-I'd love to know what your current stack is and what you'd like to change about it!
-Ping me [on Twitter](https://twitter.com/mxstbr) and tell me about your project.
+What is your current stack and what would you change about it?
+Ping me [on Twitter](https://twitter.com/mxstbr) and tell me about it!